phpvms/docs/docs/installation/installation.md

 The installation requires a few steps:

+1. File Permissions - some folders are written into and their permissions need to be configured properly
 1. Database Setup - right now, only MySQL (or its offshoots, like MariaDB or Percona are supported).
 Create the credentials for the database using either the command line or the cPanel Database Wizard.
+1. Composer Install - only if you have cloned it from git or downloaded the "raw" zip/tar and not a release or distributed version
-2. Running the installer - This is a web interface, through which you can also import your older phpVMS 2.x or 5.x install
+1. Running the installer - This is a web interface, through which you can also import your older phpVMS 2.x or 5.x install

 ---

+## 1. File Permissions

+Adjust your file permissions to have the proper owner, but also read/write permissions (`775`) for:

+* `bootstrap`
+* `bootstrap/cache`
+* `storage/logs`
+* `storage/framework/cache`
+* `storage/framework/session`
+* `storage/framework/views`

+---

-## 1. Database Setup
+## 2. Database Setup

 Before running the install, you need to configure the database with the database itself and the credentials.
 Refer to your hosts documentation for specifics - the database name, username and password here are just examples, replace them with your own.
 This example is for MySQL: